amotahar/bistro-boss-client-site/README.md

 # React + treatment + supplement + learn + ok + done + extend + recheck + journey + start + Proclamation + challanges + checkers
-This template provides a mal setup to get React working in Vite with HMR and some ESLint strong rrrules.
+This template provides a mal setup to get React working in Vite with HMR and some ESLint strong rrrules + restart

 Currently, two official plugins are availablree: